Muscles May Preserve A Shortcut To Restore Lost Strength

 Schwartz adds, "If we can bank muscle nuclei early in life, when it's easier to build muscle, we could then draw on these later in life to slow the effects of aging."
 He thinks early physical education classes, which are often on the chopping block when schools tighten budgets, gain added importance in light of this research.

 This work may touch the world of sport as well.
 Athletes who dope could reap benefits, in the form of banked muscle nuclei, long after they stop taking any drugs.
-Currently, the World Anti-Doping Association, or WADA, has a maximum first-time ban of four years.
+Currently, the World Anti-Doping Association has a maximum first-time ban of four years.
 "If the mechanisms are similar in mice and men, then I think that time is far too short," says Gundersen.

-Olivier Rabin, WADA's science director, says the association is aware of Gundersen's work, but will wait for further confirmation in humans before suggesting any changes to current ban rules.
+Olivier Rabin, WADA's science director, says the association is aware of Gundersen's work but will wait for further confirmation in humans before suggesting any changes to current ban rules.
 "If we want to start banning athletes for six years, 10 years, or life, we'd better be very sure the science is solid."

-Muscle biologist Charlotte Peterson, a professor at the University of Kentucky, also thinks it's too soon to translate this science into any kind of policy.
+Muscle biologist Charlotte Peterson, a professor at the University of Kentucky, also thinks it is too soon to translate this science into any kind of policy.
 "To say that muscle nuclei do not undergo atrophy, period, is absolutely not true," she said.
-Results are mixed, she said, citing a study of humans and bed rest that show muscle nuclei are lost.
+Results are mixed, she said, citing a study of humans and bed rest that showed muscle nuclei are lost.

-Peterson praised Gundersen's imaging work, and was convinced that in the muscle cells he observed, nuclei are not lost during atrophy.
+Peterson praised Gundersen's imaging work and was convinced that in the muscle cells he observed, nuclei are not lost during atrophy.
 But she argues that assuming this experiment represents the norm would be a mistake.

 Other muscles with different demands, like postural muscles, or muscles more directly involved in functional movement, could behave differently.
 Timing may also play a role.
 "Just wait long enough depending on the function of the muscle and you will lose muscle nuclei with atrophy," says Peterson.